likethetree/likethetree.github.io/index.markdown

 <h3>March 29th, 2024</h3>

 <p>I've been playing around in github all day trying to build this webite.
-I'm learning a lot and it's very interesting but at times it is also incredibly frusterating.
+I'm learning a lot and it's very interesting but at times it is also incredibly frustrating.
 I will say though, there is absolutely no feeling better than finally getting a bit of code to work after tinkering with it for several hours.
 HTML is really cool!</p>

 <h3>April 1st, 2024</h3>